Selecting value chains for a new economic development program – Mali

 Soybean was the most promising option.
 Soybean is normally processed in two products: oil for human consumption, and the press cake for animal feed.
 Both are high-quality products competitive in price.
 Soybean has the following advantages:

 - it is one of the best high-protein feed ingredients for ruminants, chicken and can also be used for fish feed.
 Thus it solves the largest issue in the animal feed industry: the lack of alternatives for cotton cake

-- The remains of the plant after harvesting of the beans is a high quality fodder for ruminants.
+- The remains of the plant after harvesting the beans is a high-quality fodder for ruminants.

 - Experiences in Mali and Ghana indicate that it can grow well in Mali

 - Because soy-beans bring nitrogen into the soil it will increase maize and cotton production if grown in rotation